 Nothing says fall and winter holidays like a big piece of gluten free pecan pie.
-The sugary sweet treat is the perfect way to end any meal, and it’s pure comfort food.
-Everyone will devour every crumb of this easy pecan pie.
+This sugary sweet pie is the perfect way to end any holiday meal.
+Everyone will devour every crumb of this delicious pecan pie.

 I am always surprised when someone says they didn't grow up eating pecan pie.
 Homemade pecan pie is just a staple at all of our holiday events because most of us love it so much.
 There is a person here and there that don't like it, but they are few and far between in our family.

 The Fearless Dining home is always really excited when "pie" season hits because they know that I will be baking a couple of gluten free pecan pies.
 They practically jump up and get in line when it's time to dig into dessert!
 (If your family loves pie this much, you may also want to make this delicious Gluten Free Sweet Potato Pie too!)

 As soon as this homemade pecan pie recipe hits your tongue, you will get an explosion of sweet flavor.
 Even better, my version is made without corn syrup!

 The first step in making my homemade gluten free pecan pie is to either make or buy a gluten free crust.
 If you want an incredible, easy gluten free crust...you will want to make my homemade Gluten Free Crust recipe.

 Why this pie is so great: